Aerie Pharma (AERI) Received its Third Buy in a Row

-After SunTrust Robinson and Cowen & Co. gave Aerie Pharma (NASDAQ: AERI) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
-Analyst Difei Yang maintained a Buy rating on Aerie Pharma today and set a price target of $54.00.
-The company’s shares closed last Monday at $21.18, close to its 52-week low of $17.15.
+After SunTrust Robinson and Cowen & Co. gave Aerie Pharma (NASDAQ: AERI) a Buy rating last month, the company received another Buy, this time from Needham.
+Analyst Serge Belanger maintained a Buy rating on Aerie Pharma today and set a price target of $40.00.
+The company’s shares closed last Monday at $21.17, close to its 52-week low of $17.15.

-According to TipRanks.com, Yang is a 3-star analyst with an average return of 2.4% and a 42.3% success rate.
-Yang covers the Healthcare sector, focusing on stocks such as Xeris Pharmaceuticals, Revance Therapeutics, and Nektar Therapeutics.
+According to TipRanks.com, Belanger is a 4-star analyst with an average return of 8.9% and a 48.5% success rate.
+Belanger covers the Healthcare sector, focusing on stocks such as Amphastar Pharmaceuticals, KalVista Pharmaceuticals, and Collegium Pharmaceutical.

-Aerie Pharma has an analyst consensus of Strong Buy, with a price target consensus of $40.57, which is a 92.5% upside from current levels.
-In a report issued on January 24, Needham also maintained a Buy rating on the stock with a $40.00 price target.
+Aerie Pharma has an analyst consensus of Strong Buy, with a price target consensus of $40.57, which is a 92.1% upside from current levels.
+In a report issued on January 24, Mizuho Securities also maintained a Buy rating on the stock with a $54.00 price target.

 See today’s analyst top recommended stocks >>